anbagam1999/web/about-us/awards-recognition.md

 # Schizophrenia Research Foundation

 The Schizophrenia Research Foundation showed their appreciation towards Anbagam and Mr. Mohammed Rafi by honoring them with their prestigious award.

+# BEST INSTITUTION AWARD GOVT.
+OF TAMILNADU 2018

+The Govt Of Tamilnadu , in recognition of the contributions made by our TRUST for the abandoned destitutes conferred the Best Institution award in 2018.